chillerlan/php-qrcode/examples/Readme.md

 - [Authenticator](./authenticator.php): create a QR Code that displays an URI for a mobile authenticator (featuring [`chillerlan/php-authenticator`](https://github.com/chillerlan/php-authenticator))
 - [Interactive output](./qrcode-interactive.php): interactive demo (via [index.html](./index.html))
 - [Custom module shapes](./shapes.svg): SVG paths to customize the module shapes ([#150](https://github.com/chillerlan/php-qrcode/discussions/150))
+- [ImageMagick SVG to raster conversion](./imagickConvertSVGtoPNG.php): uses ImageMagick to convert SVG output to a raster image, e.g. PNG ([#216](https://github.com/chillerlan/php-qrcode/discussions/216))
+- [HTML canvas SVG to PNG conversion](./svgConvertViaCanvas.php): converts an SVG element or a data URI fom and image element to a PNG image via the [HTML canvas element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas), includes [a javascript class](./SVGConvert.js) which handles the conversion.

 Please note that the examples are self-contained, meaning that all custom classes are defined in an example file, so they don't necessarily respect the PSR-4 one file = one class principle.